 Activity Alliance have information on being active for people living with an impairment or health condition.
 Find out more on the Activity Alliance website.

 If you are an adult with a health condition, you may be eligible for the Activity on Referral (AOR) Scheme.
 This is a countywide programme specifically aimed at inactive adults (16 years plus) who are overweight or living with a health condition.

-The scheme provides a positive introduction to by providing 3-month concessionary gym membership with a tailored exercise programme allowing you to start on your exercise journey in a safe and supervised environment.
+The scheme provides a positive introduction to an active lifestyle by providing 3-month concessionary gym membership with a tailored exercise programme allowing you to start on your exercise journey in a safe and supervised environment.